amar086/MyPortfolio/_pages/home.md

 featured_image: /images/demo/about.jpg
 ---

-I am Front-End web developer with interest in AWS Services.
+I am Front-End web developer in the Washington D.C Metro Area.
 I enjoy using my attention to details, critical thinking, appetite for improvement and innovation as well as my undeniable love for making things to build responsive, dynamic, high-performance and beautiful user-friendly web applications.

 #### Programming Languages
 * JavaScript